backstage/backstage/docs/getting-started/deployment-other.md

 $ heroku container:login
 ```

-You _might_ also need to set your Heroku app's stack to `container`
+You _might_ also need to set your Heroku app's stack to `container`.

 ```bash
 $ heroku stack:set container -a <your-app>